 The time following any shelter adoption can be critical.
 That’s not simply because you and your dog are getting to know each other, but because those first days and weeks are laying a foundation for your new life together.

-Even if a dog comes from a great shelter and is entering a loving home, there’s a lot of stress associated with so much change.
+Even if a dog comes from a great shelter and enters a loving home, there’s a lot of stress associated with so much change.
 As the new pet parent, you should be prepared to help make the transition as comfortable and soothing as possible.

 Dogs need a period of time to decompress and get back to a calm state of mind, and the amount of time that requires can vary with each dog.
 At a minimum, expect it to take at least a full week.

-The dog should have some safe spaces in the home that he can retreat to.
-If you reward him when he goes to those areas, it will help him settle in and feel more comfortable in a strange environment.
+The dog should have some safe spaces in the home that they can retreat to.
+If you reward them when they go to those areas, it will help them settle in and feel more comfortable in a strange environment.